AI in Private Equity: Overcoming Compliance, Workflow, and Tool Challenges

 3. Choosing the right tools

-For firms managing billions, data security and compliance are non-negotiable.
-The fear is that adopting AI could mean handing over sensitive information to third-party providers, creating vulnerabilities.
+For firms managing billions, security is non-negotiable.
+The fear is that adopting AI means handing sensitive information to third-party providers.

-The reality is shifting quickly.
-Open-source models and private deployments now allow firms to run powerful AI within their own secure environments.
-Providers like OpenAI, Anthropic, and Mistral are making it easier to deploy models on internal servers, ensuring data never leaves company walls.
-For industries like healthcare, many model providers are even HIPAA-compliant, making them viable options under strict regulatory environments.
+That picture is changing.
+Open-source models and private deployments now let firms run AI inside secure environments.
+Providers like OpenAI, Anthropic, and Mistral make it possible to deploy on internal servers.
+Data never leaves the walls.
+In healthcare, some model providers are HIPAA compliant, which makes them viable even under strict regulation.

-Adopting AI doesn’t have to mean giving up control.
-Compliance can be embedded directly into the foundation of an AI strategy through private deployments, encryption-first pipelines, and regulatory-ready integrations.
+AI adoption does not have to mean giving up control.
+Compliance can be built into the foundation through private deployments, encryption-first pipelines, and regulatory-ready integrations.

 • Automating data entry